Cronge/Cronges-Mod/README.md

 <!-- Title -->
 # Cronge's Mod
-Cronge's Mod is a mod that I created to learn the craft of Minecraft Modding. <br/>
+Cronge's Mod is a mod that I created to learn the craft of Minecraft Modding. <br>
 Built with [Fabric](https://fabricmc.net).

 <!-- Fancy stuff -->